alexpate/undesign/README.md

 # undesign
-A list of free design resources

-> Although most of these assets are provided for free, strive to give attribution to the original author.
+> A list of free design resources.
+Although most of these assets are provided for free, strive to give attribution to the original author.

 ---